saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 ---

-Though automation is done best using an API and working with structured data, there could still be reasons for you to do some screen scraping.
-This might be because existing code depends on CLI output, because a vendor does not offer an API or for some other reason.

 In this article, I will first show you examples on how you can use <b>SaltStack</b> to send a CLI command to a device.
-Then, I’ll cover an example on how we could also achieve the same thing with a single custom execution module.
+After this, I’ll cover an example on how we could also achieve the same thing with a single custom execution module.
 We'll use the example function to pass a command to devices managed by <b>netmiko</b>, <b>napalm</b> or <b>junos</b> proxy minions.

 Passing a command to Netmiko proxy minion.